Contents

 Cost avoidance, on the other hand, is the avoidance of cost.
 For example, negotiating out of a price increase from a vendor.

-As you can see that cost savings vary from industry to industry and it also depends upon the maturity of the procurement organization.
+As you can see cost savings vary from industry to industry and also depend upon the maturity of the procurement organization.

 Industry-standard cost savings benchmark is close to 8% of spend under management.
-For example, if you managing $50M in spend than as per industry best practice, that is $4M in annual savings.
+For example, if you manage $50M in spend, then as per industry best practice, that is $4M in annual savings.

-You can go with the benchmark but we recommend that you take a more conservative approach for the following reasons.
+You can go with the benchmark, but we recommend a more conservative approach for the following reasons.

-• It takes time to hire resources, build strong engagement with stakeholders.
-So you should plan for cost savings to increase over a period of time.
-We recommend that you use 3-4 year’s time span to get to the 8% number.
+- It takes time to hire resources and build strong engagement with stakeholders.
+So it would be best if you planned for cost savings to increase over some time.
+We recommend that you use 3-4 years to get to the 8% number.

-• You can present an increase in spend under management over time, which would increase the savings delivered.
-You could probably show a quarter over quarter increase in savings delivered.
+- You can present an increase in spend under management over time, increasing the savings delivered.
+You could probably show a quarter-over-quarter increase in savings delivered.

 Reduced Compliance Risk